Society for the Protection of Ancient Buildings: History

 Morris was particularly concerned about the practice, which he described as "forgery", of attempting to return functioning buildings to an idealized state from the distant past, often involving the removal of elements added in their later development, which he thought had contributed to their interest as documents of the past.
 Instead, he proposed that ancient buildings should be repaired, not restored, to protect as cultural heritage their entire history.
 Today, these principles are widely accepted.
+Morris referred to the society as "Anti-scrape", a reference to the practice of scraping plaster and other later additions from buildings in order to reveal bare stonework.